OfficeDev/generator-office/readme.md

   - Type: Boolean
   - Default: False
   - Optional
+  - Currently not working in conjunction with `React` framework.

 Specifying `--ts` tells the generator to use TypeScript.

   - Type: Boolean
   - Default: False
   - Optional

 Specifying `--details` tells the generator to provide detailed help, including all the accepted values for each project type and host,

   - Type: Boolean
   - Default: False